Equal opportunity and workforce programs | On-the-job training program

 GFE met

-MnDOT OCR will review the written explanation to determine whether the contractor made a GFE to recruit and hire for the project.
+MnDOT OCR will review the written explanation and supporting documentation to determine whether the contractor made a GFE to recruit and hire for the project.
 If it is determined the contractor did demonstrate a GFE, MnDOT OCR will clear the OJT requirement for the project.

 GFE not met